s3anAK/s3anAK.github.io/Lab1.md

 ![Screenshot_20230111_014026](https://user-images.githubusercontent.com/56090826/211941573-33542327-a8e0-4b63-a6b5-2dc877ab31e1.png)
 ## Running Some Commands
 Now we are going to run some commands to get used to the bash terminal.
-Things to try include `cd`, `ls`,`cp`,`cat`, `touch`, or `pwd`.
-You may or may not run these commands properly, but they should all at least be seen as valid commands.
+Things to try include:

+ - `cd [directory]`: change the directory to the specified directory
+ - `ls`: display the contents of a directory
+ - `cat [fileName]`: display the contents of a file
+ - `touch [newFileName]`: create a new file
+ - `pwd`: print your current directory

+If the code runs properly, you will either see nothing (for `cd` or `touch`) or the expected output (the contents of a file for `cat`, your working directory for `touch`, etc.).
 An example of what some of these commands might look like is below.

 ![Screenshot_20230111_014449](https://user-images.githubusercontent.com/56090826/211941696-cecfb634-30e6-4d75-b812-5642334f59e4.png)

+If you don't run a command properly, for example `tuch test.txt` or `cd thisDirectoryDoesNotExist`, you will see an error message such as `bash: command not found` or `bash: no such file or directory`.
+Generally, these errors will either be a mistake with mistyping the command, or supplying it with invalid arguments.